OleSkaar/Plunder/Index/Combat.md

 5. Spells
 6. Melee and miscellaneous

-### Declaration order
-The GM declares actions for the monsters first, then players can declare, going clockwise around the table.

 ### Simultaneous actions
 In each phase, everyone who wants to act declares their actions, following the declaration order.
 Then, they roll a d20.
 Sort the rolls from highest to lowest, and resolve them in that order.
 Actions by combatants early in the round can invalidate actions of combatants who act later.
 It's not possible to redeclare actions.

 For example: Regdar the fighter is fighting an orc.
 The orc wants to shove Regdar away, while Regdar is trying to grapple the orc.
 Regdar rolls 15, while the orc rolls 18.
 The orc goes first, and pushes Regdar out of melee range.
 Regdar is now out of melee range, so his grapple fails despite rolling successfully.

+#### Grouping
+In the melee phase, the GM can choose to separately resolve groups that are out of melee range of each other.

+#### Declaration order
+The GM declares actions for the monsters first, then players can declare, going clockwise around the table.

 #### Advantage and disadvantage
 If an action by an earlier combatant confers advantage or disadvantage on a later roll, that combatant rolls a second d20 when their action is being resolved, and uses that result.